Beijing, China

 Construction

 Building began in 1406 with a workforce of 200,000 builders.
-Many thousands of families were forcibly uprooted and moved from the former capital of Nanjing to Beijing to build the new capital.
+Many thousands of families were forcibly uprooted and moved from the former capital of Nanjing to Beijing to build the new imperial enclave.
+The project demonstrated that the Ming dynasty had finally driven out the Mongols from northern China.
 The Ming Emperor Yongle moved in on New Years Day (2nd February) 1421.
-Some great feats of engineering were required in its construction, a great carved stone weighing 200 tons [181,437 kgs] was shifted by creating an artificial frozen surface for it to slide over.
-The buildings have only a few levels as they are built of wood making them less prone to damage by earthquake.
-The project demonstrated that the Ming dynasty had finally driven out the Mongols from northern China.
+Some great feats of engineering were required in its construction, for example, a great carved stone weighing 200 tons [181,437 kgs] was shifted by creating an artificial frozen surface for it to slide over.
+The buildings have only a few stories as they are built of wood making them less prone to damage by earthquake.

 Beijing, Forbidden City, bridge, canal